 2. and glorious wounds,

 5. and protect us.
 Amen.

 The priest lights the candle from the new fire, saying:

-The candle is then processed through the church, with the deacon lifting the candle at three different times, singing: Christ our light (Lumen Christi) and the congregation sings in reply: Thanks be to God (Deo gratias).
+The candle is then processed through the church, with the deacon lifting the candle at three different times, singing: The Light of Christ. (or Lumen Christi) and the congregation sings in reply: Thanks be to God (or Deo gratias).
 Everyone lights their candle from the Easter candle and continue in procession until the whole church is alight.
 The Paschal candle symbolizes Christ, the Light of the World.

 Next follows the glorious Easter song of the Catholic Church: the Exsultet (Easter proclamation).
 "This magnificent hymn, which is remarkable for its lyric beauty and profound symbolism, announces the dignity and meaning of the mystery of Easter; it tells of man's sin, of God's mercy, and of the great love of the Redeemer for mankind, admonishing us in turn to thank the Trinity for all the graces that have been lavished upon us" (©1947 With Christ Through the Year, by Bernard Strasser).
 This is usually sung by the deacon.

 Exult, let them exult, the hosts of heaven,

 sound aloud our mighty King's triumph!